rqasmi/vidly/README.md

 for storing, retirveing, querying and updating documents.

 ## Deployment
-The backend was deployed on heroku dyno (server) with MongoDB provided as a service in the cloud.
+The backend was deployed to heroku server with MongoDB provided as a service in the cloud.
+(MongoAtlas)